w3c/css-houdini-drafts/css-layout-api/EXPLAINER.md

       }
     }

-    // Determine our block size.
+    // Determine our "auto" block size.
-    nextLine();
-    const blockOverflowSize = lineOffset +
+    const autoBlockSize = blockOffset + edges.all.blockEnd;
-                              bordersAndPadding.blockStart +
-                              bordersAndPadding.blockEnd;
-    const blockSize = resolveBlockSize(constraintSpace, styleMap, blockOverflowSize);

     // Return our fragment.
-    const result = {
+    return {
-      inlineSize: inlineSize,
-      blockSize: blockSize,
-      inlineOverflowSize: maxInlineSize,
-      blockOverflowSize: blockOverflowSize,
+      autoBlockSize,
-      childFragments: childFragments,
+      childFragments,
-    }

-    if (childBreakToken) {
-      result.breakToken = {
-        childBreakTokens: [childBreakToken],
     };
   }

-    return result;
-  }
 });
 ```

-The above example is more complex than the previous centering layout because of the ability for text
+The above example is slightly more complex than the previous centering layout because of the ability
-children to fragment.
-This example positions all of its children on a line if there is space, if not
-it moves to the next.
+for text children to fragment.

 That said it has all the same steps as before:
- 1. Resolving the `inlineSize`.
- 2. Resolving the (inner) available size.
+ 1. Resolving the (inner) available size.
- 3. Performing layout and positioning children fragments.
+ 2. Performing layout and positioning children fragments.
- 4. Resolving the final block size.
+ 3. Resolving the "auto" block size.
- 5. Returning the fragment.
+ 4. Returning the fragment.

 Scrolling
 ---------